unthingable/monster-jam/docs/README.md

   * Selection is sticky across CONTROL deactivation/reactivation
   * Perform FX (touch-triggered) works in track/project remote mode
 * Group-aware clip/scene launching:
-  * Pressing a clip pad on a group track launches the scene
+  * Pressing a clip pad on a group track stops a playing clip, or launches the scene if not playing
   * Inside a group, SCENE buttons launch clips per-track
 * Added footswitch documentation (default mapping: tip=REC, ring=MUTE)
 * VU meters now clear when track is muted (@segudev)